 To counter Pitta at a dietary level, we need to emphasize the anti-Pitta food tastes as sweet, bitter and astringent, and avoid the Pitta increasing tastes of pungent/spicy, sour, and salty.
 Best foods are cooling including cooling, whole grains and dals like rice and wheat, mung beans, also green vegetables, sweet fruits, dairy products like milk and butter.
 Cooling juices like coconut, pomegranate and apple are good.
 Use of cooling oils like ghee and coconut for cooking is important.

-Best anti-Pitta herbs in the diet include mild spices like coriander, mint, cardamom, cloves, and turmeric in small amounts.
-The Ayurvedic herb amalaki is very important, which can taken as a fruit or preparation, and bitters like aloe or gentien.
+Best anti-Pitta herbs in the diet include mild spices like coriander, mint, cardamom, cloves, and turmeric.
+The Ayurvedic herb amalaki is very important, which can taken as a fruit or preparation, and bitters like aloe gel or gentien.

 For exercise, cooling asanas and sitting poses are good as is swimming are good.
 One must avoid staying up late at night or eating late at night.
 One must learn to relax the mind as well as the body, avoiding violence and agitation on the screen.